skip to content

 • Investment income from the University's general Trust Funds

-• The Chest share of research overheads
+• The Chest share of research overhead income received by 3rd party research funding bodies

-The table below details those sources of funds (SoF) for which budgets are created in the General Ledger module of UFS.
+The table details those sources of funds (SoF) for which budgets are created in the General Ledger module of UFS.

 SoF Code SoF Name Main Usage